j3rrywan9/rust-study/docs/rust_for_rustaceans.md

 Any number of other references may exist to the same value, and each shared reference is `Copy`, so you can trivially make more of them.
 Values behind shared references are not mutable; you cannot modify or reassign the value a shared reference points to, nor can you cast a shared reference to a mutable one.

+The Rust compiler is allowed to assume that the value a shared reference points to will not change while that reference lives.

 #### Mutable References

+The alternative to a shared reference is a mutable reference: `&mut T`.
+With mutable references, the Rust compiler is again allowed to make full use of the contract that the reference comes with: the compiler assumes that there are no other threads accessing the target value, whether through a shared reference or a mutable one.
+In other words, it assumes that the mutable reference is exclusive.
+This enables some interesting optimizations that are not readily available in other languages.

+A mutable reference lets you mutate only the memory location that the reference points to.
+Whether you can mutate values that lie beyond the immediate reference depends on the methods provided by the type that lies between.

+The primary difference between owning a value and having a mutable reference to it is that the owner is responsible for dropping the value when it is no longer necessary.
+Apart from that, you can do anything through a mutable reference that you can if you own the value, with one caveat: if you move the value behind the mutable reference, then you must leave another value in its place.
+If you did not, the owner would still think it needed to drop the value, but there would be no value for it to drop!

 #### Interior Mutability

+Some types provide *interior mutability*, meaning they allow you to mutate a value through a shared reference.
+These types usually rely on additional mechanisms (like atomic CPU instructions) or invariants to provide safe mutability without relying on the semantics of exclusive references.
+These normally fall into two categories: those that let you get a mutable reference through a shared reference, and those that let you replace a value given only a shared reference.

+The first category consists of types like `Mutex` and `RefCell`, which contain safety mechanisms to ensure that, for any value they give a mutable reference to, only one mutable reference (and no shared references) can exist at a time.
+Under the hood, these types (and those like them) all rely on a type called `UnsafeCell`, whose name should immediately make you hesitate to use it.
+We will cover `UnsafeCell` in more detail in Chapter 9, but for now you should know that it is the only correct way to mutate through a shared reference.

+Other categories of types that provide interior mutability are those that do not give out a mutable reference to the inner value but instead just give you methods for manipulating that value in place.
+The atomic integer types in `std::sync::atomic` and the `std::cell::Cell` type fall into this category.
+You cannot get a reference directly to the `usize` or `i32` behind such a type, but you can read and replace its value at a given point in time.

 #### Lifetimes